Uicias/HomesPlugin/README.md

 # HomesPlugin
-A Bukkit plugin I'vge made for a friend's mc server.
+A Bukkit plugin I've made for a friend's mc server.